tidyverse/tidyverse.org/content/blog/tidymodels-sparsity/index.md

 The second limitation is that it only works with non-formula methods for parsnip and workflows.
 This means that you can use a recipe with `add_recipe()` or select variables directly with `add_variables()` when using a workflow.
 And you need to use `fit_xy()` instead of `fit()` when using a parsnip object by itself.

-TODO: add tidymodels.org post about sparse matrix in tidymodels
+If this is of interest we also have a <https://www.tidymodels.org/> post about [using sparse matrices in tidymodels](https://www.tidymodels.org/learn/work/sparse-matrix/).

 ## Sparse data from recipes steps